 While most social mobility research focuses on the association in socio-economic status between parents and their children, there is rising interest in the extension of social mobility studies to three or more generations.
 My own multigenerational mobility work draws on detailed socio-economic measures for all respondents of the world’s longest-running, nationally representative panel survey, the Panel Study of Income Dynamics (PSID):

 - Pfeffer, Fabian T. (editor).
 Forthcoming “Inequality Across Multiple Generations”.
-Special Issue of Research in Social Stratification and Mobility (table of contents, draft of introduction article).
+Special Issue of Research in Social Stratification and Mobility (table of contents, introduction).

 - Cousin correlations and multigenerational effects in the PSID (in progress)